 Popular dieting programs, nutrition calculators, or “health gurus” will try and convince you otherwise, but there are way too many variables at play when we go and determine what changes and/or needs must be met for a single client to see improvements.

-Here are just a few factors that can differ greatly person to person:
+Here are just a few factors that can differ greatly from person to person:

 -Body composition (ratios of body fat to lean body mass)